coditori/highly-skilled-job-offers/README.md

 ## 2- How to find or apply for a relocation job?
 #### 2-1 Recruiters
 Make some connections (in Linkedin or other platforms) with recruiters in the country you wanna move to.
+You can also do these:
+- Change your Linkedin location to the country you wanna move
+- Enable open to work and select positions and countries

+You also check [How to Use LinkedIn to Get a Job](https://www.topresume.com/career-advice/14-ways-to-leverage-your-linkedin-profile-during-your-job-search) or [How to Use LinkedIn When You Are Looking For a Job](https://www.linkedin.com/pulse/how-use-linkedin-when-you-looking-job-part-1-your-profile-piedmont/)
 #### 2-2 Apply online through job platforms
 You can find Job Applications through Linkedin or other platforms or just go to the company career page and apply there.
 <table>